d2l-ai/d2l-en/chapter_introduction/index.md

 So far, we have looked at problems where we have some fixed number of inputs and produce a fixed number of outputs.
+For example,
-Before we considered predicting home prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
+we considered predicting house prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
 We also discussed mapping from an image (of fixed dimension) to the predicted probabilities that it belongs to each